bryanknox/bryanknox.github.io/_posts/2021-12-09-dotnet-user-secrets-set-cli-notes.md

 ## Description

-The `dotnet user-secrets set` command is used set the value of a named secret in a user secrets store.
+The `dotnet user-secrets set` command is used to set the value of a named secret in a user secrets store.

 The user secrets store to be operated on can be specified in two different ways:
-- Directly using the [Id Option](#id-option) to specify the `UserSecretsId`.
+1. Directly using the [Id Option](#id-option) to specify the `UserSecretsId`.
-- Indirectly via a Visual Studio project file.
+1. Indirectly via a Visual Studio project file.
 The project file in the current directory is used by default, as is the `Debug` configuration within the project file.
 See [Project Option](#project-option) and [Configuration Option](#configuration-option) below for info on how to override those defaults.

 The user secrets store will be created if it does not already exist.